ngowran/ngowran/README.md

 ## Niamh Gowran

-* Interested in full stack web development.
+* Interested in full stack web development and software egineering.

 * Currently studying Computer Science in DCU Ireland.

-* Software Engineer Intern @Microsoft - Azure Observability
+* Previous Software Engineer Intern @Microsoft - Azure Observability
   * Developing in C++ & C# to enhance a multi-tenant monitoring agent, contributing to the scalability and reliability of Azure services.

 #### How to reach me: